rargulati/laptop/README.md

 What it sets up
 ---------------
+*NOTE: this is a fork of the original.
+Where the original preferred rvm, I've decided to go with rbenv + ruby_build.
+Some pieces of this installation still do not work for all builds (bash v zsh, imagemagick is not playing nice; will fix soon)

 * SSH public key (for authenticating with services like Github and Heroku)
 * Homebrew (for managing operating system libraries)